A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Penn | Osborne | Name Change | Changed to Osborne 1873. | |

-Penseneau, Ponsino | Leavenworth | Lost Town | On Fort Leavenworth and Oregon road. | |
+Penseneau, Ponsino | Leavenworth | Lost Town | On the Fort Leavenworth and Oregon Road. | |

-Pentheka | Rawlings | Name Change | The name changed to Oak Ranch, 1903. | |
+Pentheka | Rawlings | Name Change | The name changed to Oak Ranch in 1903. | |

-Peoria Village | Miami | Name Change | The name changed to Paola, in 1856. | |
+Peoria Village | Miami | Name Change | The name changed to Paola in 1856. | |

 Peotone | Sedgwick | Lost Town | ||